kmjenniferng/java-spring-boot-person-project/README.md

 This project is to create 5 RESTful APIs to perform the following actions in PostgreSQL database.
 1. Add a person
-2. Get all people
+2. Get data for all people
-3. Get 1 person
+3. Get data for 1 person
 4. Delete 1 person
 5. Update person name